cicsdev/cics-banking-sample-application-cbsa/doc/CBSA_Architecture_guide.md

 -   That there is a zOS Connect server (installed as part of the base installation)

--   Java 8 or later
+-   Java SE 1.8 or later

 If you wish to utilise the RESTful API via the Springboot Payment or Customer services UI or from a web browser, you will need a zOS Connect